mstites/create/README.md

 # create
 Subdomain for my more creative work: zines, trans resources, writing, and more

-## To Do
+## Action items
-* Add alt text
+Design:
-* Match colors to photo
+1. Match colors to photo
+2. Footer with social media (insta, linkedin, twitter, website)
-* Fix small form factor on zines page
+3. Fix small form factor on zines page
+4. Favicon

+Future exploration:
-* Change punctuation on lists
+* Change list punctuation
-* spell check
-* footer with instagram, linkedin, twitter, website
-* Teacher resources
-* Explore increasing font size
+* Increasing font sizes

-## Notes
-* Zines can just be the front cover image and when you click on them they lead you to a download of the pdf
+Content:
+1. Upload zines
+2. Add alt text
+3. Spell check
+4. Add computer build

+Should keep trans resources, but they probably need to be reordered.
+Trans 101, which can be linked on home page.
+Some sort of dictionary or trans guide in reading.